Seablade/THEA333/01-Basics.md

 ## Purpose of Sound Reinforcement System

-Author presents these basic four requirements of a sound reinforcement system

- - Intelligibility
+A sound reinforcement system is designed to satisfy two basic requirements for the listeners,

  - Fidelity
  - Power
- - Monitoring and Controllability

-##  Simplified Purpose of Sound Reinforcement System

-I tend to simplify the four requirements into just two:

- - Fidelity
- - Power

 ## Fidelity (Includes Intelligibility)
   Fidelity is the ability of the sound reinforcement system to recreate a sound accurately.
-I believe this is going to include inteligibility, or the ability to understand what is being spoken.
+I believe this is going to include intelligibility, or the ability to understand what is being spoken.
 If you have a high fidelity sound system, you should also be able to clearly understand what is said.

 ## Power
   The sound system needs to be able to produce a level of output high enough for it's needs.
    - Rock and Roll == Higher Power Required
    - Speech Reinforcement == Lower Power Requirements

-## Why not monitoring and control?
-  Some sound systems are designed in such a way that their operators are completely unaware of what is actually happening.
-These are commonly installed in commercial and some house of worship situations, where the operator needs to just hit a button to turn things on, and know that it will do what they want.

 ## Sound Reinforcement System Model